 Almost half of all searches on Google are looking for local businesses, so if you’re not showing up for local search terms relevant to your business, you’ll be missing out on a load of traffic, and your competitors will be soaking it up instead!

-The good news, with the right approach, getting to the top-of-page results for local search terms can be relatively simple!
+The good news is that with the right approach, getting to the top-of-page results for local search terms can be relatively simple!

 Want to start dominating your local search results?
-Check out these tips below that’ll help you build the foundation and improve your local SEO!
+Check out these local SEO tips below, which will help you build the foundation and improve your local SEO!

 What is Local SEO?